-- 1. We should keep talking about our constitution: As a result of the May 6th election, and the re-election of the SNP, the issue of independence will continue to be the central political question facing Scotland and the pro-Union side cannot simply wish it away.
-All parties agree that the pandemic must take precedence, but continuing to talk about "priorities", or the need to focus on "the day job" are ultimately distractions, not solutions.
-However, the SNP must also recognise that the country is looking for to find inclusive and conversational ways to examine constitutional change. - 2.
+- 1. We should keep talking about our constitution: Whatever the result of the May 6th election, the issue of independence is not going to go away, and it is right and proper that our politics covers that debate.
+If the pro-independence parties fall short of a majority, pro-Union parties should not use this as a pretext to "close down" the debate.
+Equally, if they win a pro-independence majority, the SNP should examine inclusive and conversational ways for people to examine constitutional change. - 2.
 But both sides need to be more patient: The near unanimous view from all our participants was a belief that we should not rush into another referendum, and that we should pursue a process that strives for the maximum possible buy in from all sides.
 Many of our participants were scarred by the experience of a decade of constitutional conflict and do not want to see Scotland go through more, unnecessary division. - 3.
-Our politics can't be frozen until this is resolved we need to make progress on what we agree on now: While the constitution should not be ignored, our participants were agreed on the key priorities we face: fixing the NHS, tackling climate change, giving young people hope for the future, providing better quality housing.
+Our politics can't be frozen until this is resolved - we need to make progress on what we agree on now: Our participants were agreed on the key priorities we face: fixing the NHS, tackling climate change, giving young people hope for the future, providing better quality housing.
 Scotland is not divided on ends, but on means.
 Whether there is a referendum or not in the coming years, governments at all levels must respond to the public thirst for progress in what are deemed to be neglected areas of public policy. - 4.
 We need the facts from both sides.
 The shadow of Brexit loomed large for almost all our participants and both No and Yes voters were united in wanting to avoid a repeat.
 People were adamant that any further process of constitutional change must be based on agreed facts and impartial evidence.
 Both pro-Union and pro-independence sides must heed this message.
 The SNP's plans for Citizens Assemblies ignore the issues on independence that people want to talk about this needs to change. - 5.
 Our governments should co-operate in everyone's interests, not compete: Most of our events took place during lockdown when people were looking to their governments to provide practical support to communities.
 This must continue.
 It is especially relevant for the UK Government which needs to do more in the eyes of our participants to build trust and respect.